 The public sector spending cuts over the next five years set out in the autumn statement might force a “fundamental re-imagining of the state”, the IFS said.
 The warning from Britain’s leading public spending analysts came hours after Osborne had angrily rounded on the BBC, accusing its reporters of “totally hyperbolic” reporting about his spending plans and conjuring up bogus images of the 1930s depression.
 But within hours of his rebuke, the IFS confirmed that the scale of cuts to departmental budgets and local government would reduce the role of the state to a point where it would have “changed beyond recognition”.
-The UK pornography law: a scientific perspective.
-Cassetteboy - Cameron's Conference Rap.
-Turning well people into patients.
-Seen your doctor recently?
+A rattled chancellor objected to references to Orwell’s The Road to Wigan Pier in BBC reports.

+You may have been asked about your memory.
+This would be quite usual if you had memory symptoms — like forgetting phone numbers, or wandering into rooms unable to recall what you were looking for.
 Tough case to crack: the mystery of Britain's falling crime rate.
 On the south side of Northampton, a town an hour's drive north of London, stands a former cinema that is now the home of a discount sofa warehouse called The Sofa King.

+But those tips were clearly ignored by the owner of this “uninhabitable” one-bed basement flat which has gone on the market for £595,000 despite having less than 30 years left on the lease and being affected by vibrations from passing tube trains.
 The sales brochure images show boxes and abandoned clothes piled up on the bare floor of the unpainted living room, the sink in the squalid kitchen is stacked with washing up and the single bed is covered only with a torn single sheet.
 The 904sq ft flat on a stuccoed Victorian terrace in Stanhope Gardens, South Kensington, is being sold through high-end estate agents Hamptons.

 In its sales brochure, it is described as a “completely unmodernised one bedroom basement flat, which... offers potential for significant improvement”.
 Policing report: Victims 'asked to investigate crime themselves' 4 September 2014Last updated at 05:50 ET The report said there was "inadequate" use of technology by police forces in England and Wales Victims of crime are being "encouraged" to investigate offences themselves, an inspection of police forces in England and Wales has found.
 HM Inspectorate of Constabulary said criminal damage and car crime were "on the verge of being decriminalised" because forces had "almost given up".
 In some cases victims were asked to check for CCTV or fingerprints.
 The Association of Chief Police Officers said austerity meant forces had to set priorities.
 Private firms 'are using detained immigrants as cheap labour'

 The Yarl's Wood detention centre, Bedfordshire.
 A detainee who worked as a cleaner said she believed they were a substitute for staff paid the minimum wage.
 Photograph: Sean Dempsey/PA Archive/Press Association Ima Campaigners have criticised private firms for using immigration detainees as cheap labour inside detention centres after research suggested this saves them millions of pounds.

-How will David Cameron's online music video classification system work?
-David Cameron announced on Monday that online music videos will carry age ratings as part of a pilot scheme bringing them into line with films.
+The voluntary pilot will involve the big three music labels in the UK – Sony, Universal and Warner Music – as well as the British Board of Classification (BBFC), YouTube and music video platform Vevo.
 How long will the pilot last?
 It will run for three months, kicking off in October.
 Music videos sold or distributed on disc or other physical form and deemed to include 12-rated-plus material will also have to go through the same age-classification process starting in October under amendments to the Video Recording Act.

+Former NHS carers in Doncaster set to intensify strike action over pay.
+Care worker Cheryl Fawley is fighting for a living wage at Care UK in Doncaster.
 Photograph: Richard Saker for the Observer Fifty carers for the disabled are staging one of the longest strikes in the history of the health service to secure a living wage for staff working in privatised services formerly run by the NHS.
 In a crucial vote on Monday, the support workers are expected to back plans to "extend and intensify" action that has already seen them withdraw their labour and sacrifice their salaries for nearly seven weeks.
 Care UK, whose former chairman Lord Nash is now a government minister, took over services for people with severe learning disabilities in Doncaster, south Yorkshire, this year, cutting wages of staff who had been on NHS terms by up to 35% while bringing in 100 new workers on £7 an hour.